ejm570/CEUY-3013-End-of-Semester-Project-/README.md

 # CEUY-3013-End-of-Semester-Project-
 ## **Summary**
 This code models a simple pump system.
-The type of system that this code works for includes one pipe, one suction pipe and one discharge pipe that connects two reservoirs.
+The type of system that this code works for includes one pump, one suction pipe and one discharge pipe that connects two reservoirs.
 The program does five different things:
 1. Calculates the amount of head the pump needs to add in order for the system to work at a specified flowrate
 2. Develops the system curve to model the head required vs. demand through the system
 3. Compares the system curve to Bell & Gossett Series 80-SC pump curves and suggests the impeller size to choose if the point falls within the pump curves’ bounds